Froyj/katas-test/advanced/loops/getMax.md

-# Return the greatest value in an array

 Open the file `getMax.js`{{open}}

 The getMax function must return the greatest value in an array of numbers given in parameters